Mu Phi Epsilon: Activities

-Summer tuition scholarships are offered to members of Mu Phi Epsilon attending music programs at Aspen, Banff Music Centre, Brevard Music Center, Chautauqua Institution, Encore School for Strings, Inspiration Point Fine Arts ColoNew York, Music Academy of the West, Round Top, and Tanglewood Music Center.
+Summer tuition scholarships are offered to members of Mu Phi Epsilon attending summer music programs in the US or abroad.
 Philanthropic gifts are made to community music schools through the Music Outreach Project.

 To celebrate the 75th Anniversary of Mu Phi Epsilon, the Fraternity and the Foundation cooperated in building and endowing a cottage/studio for a composer-in-residence at the Brevard Music Center in North Carolina.
 The first Composer-In-Residence selected was Emma Lou Diemer, Mu Delta.
 She accepted but later found it necessary to decline the appointment, so Elie Siegmeister was named as the composer to occupy the Chair of Composition at Brevard Music Center.
 Notable composers to follow include W. Francis McBeth, Elliot DelBorgo, Walter Hartley, Fisher Tull, Don Freund, and New York others.

 Membership

 Membership is limited to music majors and minors, music faculty not already initiated as members in another professional music fraternity, and musicians of achievement who have never joined a professional music fraternity and who desire membership through a Special Election of active chapter members.
 Members are drawn from a diverse range of musical fields, including education, performance, therapy, and technology.
 Members of Mu Phi Epsilon are not permitted to be involved in the music fraternities Delta Omicron, Phi Beta, Phi Mu Alpha Sinfonia, or Sigma Alpha Iota, but may join the band fraternity Kappa Kappa Psi or band sorority Tau Beta Sigma.
 They are also free to join a social Greek house.

 Those seeking membership must first ensure that they meet the academic requirements for members of Mu Phi Epsilon.
 Candidates will then go through a process that involves several activities.
 This process is intended to get candidates better acquainted with the members, as well as to give them the knowledge about the fraternity that all members should know.
 Activities may include, but are not limited to, service projects, fundraising, music-making, and other forms of outreach.
 This process can vary slightly from chapter to chapter based on local tradition, but the essentials of it remain the same.
 Once through this process, candidates gain full membership in Mu Phi Epsilon as long as they remain in good standing academically and professionally.